CrowdStrike Falcon Alternatives

 Strengths

-• +Bundled with M365 E3/E5 (zero incremental cost)
+• +Bundled with M365 E3/E5 at zero or low incremental cost

-• +Native Microsoft ecosystem integration
+• +Native Microsoft security stack integration

 • +Strong fit for Microsoft-heavy enterprises